 Democratic Leadership for the 21st Century (DL21C) made sure that its Manhattan Borough President candidate forum, held on Wednesday, July 17th, felt a bit different than most others on the crowded schedule of campaign events around the city.
 The forum was held in the Elmo Lounge, a candle lit room under the Elmo restaurant, in Chelsea.
 The evening began with a half hour of networking and mingling with the three Manhattan Borough President candidates participating, who sat in booths enjoying a drink and hearing from several of the roughly 60 people in attendance before the forum got underway.

-- Other Posts: Showbox app apk for Android
+- Other Posts: Sling TV app for Android

 The candidates present were Council Members Robert Jackson (CD7) and Gale Brewer(CD6), and former Community Board 1 Chair Julie Menin.
 The fourth major Manhattan Borough President candidate, Council Member Jessica Lappin, was not at the forum.